64: 0104 (Starting Roster 1 | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - His debut text "TURNS UP THE HEAT" is a reference to Street Fighter V, where Ken says "Come on!
 Let's turn up the heat!" during his pre-battle intro.

 - Performing a half-circle special input here (which would normally yield Ryu's Shakunetsu Hadoken) has him perform the Oosoto Mawashi Geri, which originated in Super Street Fighter II Turbo, while a reverse quarter-circle forward (a command Ryu doesn't have here) leads to a Nata Otoshi Geri, again from the same game.
 Smash actually marks these moves' fourth major appearance in Ken's movelist, following Super Turbo, Street Fighter: The Movie and the SNK vs. Capcom games.
-The presence of the latter move technically grants Ken six special moves, with only characters like Joker and the Hero surpassing him thanks to their own unique mechanics.
+The presence of the latter moves technically grants Ken six special moves, with only characters like Hero and Terry surpassing him thanks to their own unique mechanics.

 - His on-screen appearance line above is taken word-for-word from his own intro in Street Fighter IV.